-Perpay is a buy-now, pay-later service that reports your payments to the credit bureaus, which can help you improve your credit score.
+Perpay is a buy-now, pay-later marketplace that reports your payments to the credit bureaus, which can help you improve your credit score.
 It lets you split your qualified purchases into interest-free installments, which you make over several months via automatic direct deposit deductions that you arrange through your bank.

 If you want to build credit without a credit card, buy-now, pay-later services can be an attractive resource.
 This Perpay review will explain how their services work and help you decide whether Perpay is right for you.